IBM-Bluemix-Docs/ComposeForMongoDB/connecting-external.md

 # Connecting an external application
 {: #connecting-external-app}

-There are two ways of connecting an external application to {{site.data.keyword.composeForMongoDB}}:
+There are two ways of connecting an external application to {{site.data.keyword.composeForMongoDB_full}}:

 - A **Connection String** can be used by some client libraries and contains all the information needed for other libraries to connect.
 - **Command Line** is a preformatted command which will invoke `mongo` with the correct parameters.